Clavatula congoensis

 Clavatula congoensis is a species of sea snail, a marine gastropod mollusk in the family Clavatulidae.

 Description

-The shell grows to a length of 16 mm.
+Clavatula congoensis has a conical shell that is elongated, tapering to a sharp point.
+The shell varies in length but typically reaches around 16 mm when fully grown.
+Its coloration ranges from light brown to pale yellow, often with darker spiral bands that accentuate the shell's ridges and grooves.
+The shell surface is generally sculptured with longitudinal ribs and spiral striations, providing it with a textured appearance.

 Distribution

 This species occurs in the Atlantic Ocean off the Republic of Congo.